OpenSUTD/ISTD/term6Courses.md

 | 6 | 50.042 | Foundations of Cyber Security | 60 | Zhaohui |
 | 6 | 50.038 | Computational Data Science | 60 x 2 | Dorien, Soujanya |

+For courses that are taught by multiple professors, each professor will be teaching the entire cohort for a segment of the term.

 Credits:

 ISTD staffs Felice and Irma are keeping in close contact with us to answer these questions.
 Big shout out to them!